defaultroute0/VCF-Operations-For-Networks/README.md

 Also - please read the pre-requisites below as they relate to product versions, vCenter permissions, and the Distributed Switch.

-To get access to the 60-day vRNI Trial you can go here: http://vmware.com/go/vna-field/
+To get access to the 60-day vRNI Trial OVA's and Trial Key you can go here: http://vmware.com/go/vna-field/

 To download the appliances (and get the license key), you can sign in using your my.vmware.com credentials.